-Students enrolled in a full-time virtual program may participate in any interscholastic extracurricular activity (ROTC, Band, Chorus and Drama) at the public school to which the student would be assigned according to district school board attendance area policies, pursuant to district or inter-district controlled open enrollment policies.
+Students enrolled in a full-time virtual program may participate in any interscholastic extracurricular activity (ROTC, Band, Chorus, and Drama) at the public school to which the student would be assigned according to district school board attendance area policies, pursuant to district or inter-district controlled open enrollment policies.
 Students may not participate in an extracurricular club or activity that operates as an extension of a brick and mortar class that the virtual student does not attend.

-9.107 Off Campus Virtual
+9.107 Off-Campus Virtual

 Students who opt to take a virtual class off-campus must have a minimum of 3.0 GPA.
-Students who are not on pace at each nine (9) weeks will be enrolled in their on campus virtual lab class during that same time period.
-A student enrolled in 1st semester who is not on pace, will be required to take 2nd semester face-to-face at their brick and mortar school.
+Each (9) weeks students are expected to be on pace.
+Students who are not on pace at each nine (9) weeks will be enrolled in their on-campus virtual lab class during that same time period.
+This option is only available during 1st or 6th period.
+A student enrolled in 1st semester who is not on pace, will be required to take 2nd semester face-to-face at their brick-and-mortar school.
+This option is only available during 1st or 6th period.